samuelim01/tp/docs/UserGuide.md

 Acceptable values for `tn/TABLE_NUMBER`:
 - Non-negative integer with no spaces or special characters.
 - Preceding zeros will be trimmed.
+- Error message for invalid table numbers: "Table numbers should be positive numbers with no spaces or special characters."

 Acceptable values for `t/tag`:
 - Alphanumeric word without spaces.
+- Error message for invalid tags: "Tags should have no spaces or special characters."

 --------------------------------------------------------------------------------------------------------------------